Question about GE Profile Spectra JGBP90 Gas Kitchen Range

 At this point I plugged the oven in and turned on the broiler with the oven door open.
 Within a few seconds I could see the ignitor glow orange so I knew it was working and shut it off.
 I pushed the oven back 'cause the broiler's fixed!

 The bottom pan easily lifts out after the screws are out.
 This next picture shows the oven ignitor in the back and the arrow points to the 2 screws that secure it (just like the broiler).
-Unfortunately, the screws are at an odd angle but I found that if I removed the screw holding the gas pipe (red circleGE XL44 gas oven - e082e7eb-1ec0-45a7-a081-c462e17d4ae1.jpgto get access to the ignitor screws.
+Unfortunately, the screws are at an odd angle but I found that if I removed the screw holding the gaGE XL44 gas oven - e082e7eb-1ec0-45a7-a081-c462e17d4ae1.jpge gas pipe enough to get access to the ignitor screws.

 It was still tight.
 I wrapped the socket with a rubber band and after loosening the screws with a ratchet, I could then remove the screws by hand with the wrapped socket.